Your people are your greatest asset. Yet many small-business owners do not have an interview strategy, which can lead to expensive hiring mistakes.

-Results: Turnover is at zero, growth has been huge, and the team is happy.
+Results: Turnover is at zero, growth has been huge and the team is happy.

 When we start the vetting process, we sort through résumés for relevant experience and skills.
 One in 10 is asked to interview via videoconference.
-Not only does this save us time, but you can also learn a lot about people in their own environment.
+Not only does this save us time, but you can learn a lot about people in their own environment.
 They are more likely to be relaxed and show their true personalities.
-You can also tell about their professionalism and commitment to their work: Once someone met us virtually from a sandwich shop wearing an old T-shirt and using a lousy Internet connection.
+You can also tell about their professionalism and commitment to their work: Once someone met us virtually from a sandwich shop wearing an old T-shirt and using a lousy internet connection.
 On the other hand, when candidates get dressed up and make sure they are in an attractive, quiet environment, I have a good sense of how they will interact with clients.

 About one in 10 of the video interviews lead to an in-person sit-down where they meet with our entire team.
-I want to learn what the candidate’s personality is and his passions or work ethic.
+I want to learn what the candidate’s personality is and their passions or work ethic.
 Members of the team are encouraged to ask about hobbies, travel and working style.

 I look for people invested in their careers who have something to prove—that sums up our whole team.
 I also want to see that they are genuinely caring and often ask, “Why do you work so hard?”
 I don’t want to hear that they just want to buy crap for themselves, but rather to make a good life for their families or give back to the community.

-Finally I get feedback from the whole team, and either I or the direct manager makes the final decision.
+Finally, I get feedback from the whole team, and either I or the direct manager makes the final decision.
 Any doubts from the team are noted in a log and reviewed 100 days after the hire.
 The whole process takes about 50 hours.
 But the investment is worthwhile.
 Thanks to this system, we’ve had no turnover in the past two years and our revenue has more than doubled annually.
 Plus we’re having tons of fun.